 We may earn money or products from the companies mentioned in this post.

 After the awful time I had on the Haunted History Tour, I hadn’t much hope for the Save Our Cemeteries tour of Lafayette Cemetery No. 1.
-However, to my surprise I had a fantastic time!
+However, to my surprise, I had a fantastic time!
 Our guide Jamie was a well-informed and thoughtful guide.
 Before even starting the tour she offered all the guests parasols to help keep cool under the beating sun.
 Which would up being my saving grace as I burn easily and had forgotten my water bottle.

-Jamie brought us to all the notable sites in Lafayette Cemetery No. 1 and conveyed intriguing stories about those that now lie there.
+Jamie brought us to all the notable sites in Lafayette Cemetery No. 1 on this cemetery tour and conveyed intriguing stories about those that now lie there.
 First of all, I have to confess, I actually took this tour because of the CW TV series The Originals.
 Since Lafayette Cemetery No. 1 is an important part of the series I wanted to see what it looked like in real life.
 They don’t actually film the series there to my knowledge, but they have shot other films and TV series there.

 Lafayette Cemetery New Orleans